Language Guide (proto 2)

 because the Consequences of Reusing Field Numbers fall on all

-your use case requires very low coordination, consider using the
+recommendations).
+If your use case requires very low coordination, consider

 Any